YoussefZidan/JavaScript-Functions/README.md

 ```

 ## appendURLParams(); & getURLParams();
-A quick way to append and get query strings, I usually use them to store pagination meta data to the url.
+Append and get query strings, (Usually used with pagination).

 ```js